cysouw/diathesis/text/c08_infinitive.md

 ### [ NDA | pNA ] *lassen + Infinitiv* Dative reflexive passive + accusative (*Erlaubnisrezipientenpassiv*) {#sec:infinitive-lassen-dative-reflexive-anticausative}

-Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the previous reflexive passive, but now the dative is promoted to nominative subject [@next].
-Semantically this diathesis is rather different from the previous passive, as [@next b] has a clear causative/permissive meaning.
-Syntactically, there seems to be a close connection to the *bekommen + Partizip* passive ([@sec:participles-bekommen-passive]), which – though – lacks the causative/permissive meaning [@next c].
+Verbs with both a dative and an accusative, like *schenken* 'to gift' show a parallel passive diathesis to the reflexive passive (see [@sec:infinitive-lassen-reflexive-anticausative]), but now the dative is promoted to nominative subject [@next].
+Semantically this diathesis is rather different from the previous passive, as [@next b] has a clear permissive meaning.
+Syntactically, there seems to be a close connection to the *bekommen + Partizip* passive ([@sec:participles-bekommen-passive]), which – though – lacks the permissive meaning [@next c].

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.
 b.
 Ich lasse mir den Rechner schenken (vom Verkäufer).
 c.
-Ich bekommen den Rechner geschenkt (vom Verkäufer).
+Ich bekomme den Rechner geschenkt (vom Verkäufer).
 :::

 This diathesis is also possible with other datives, like possessive datives [@next].
+This diathesis invokes an *Ersatzinfinitiv* [@next d].

 ::: ex
 a.
 Der Friseur schneidet meine Haare.
 b.
 Der Friseur schneidet mir die Haare.
 c.
 Ich lasse mir die Haare schneiden (vom Friseur).
+d.
+Ich habe mir die Haare schneiden lassen.
 :::

-In this construction the semantics are rather transparently related to the *lassen + Infinitive* causative/permissive diathesis ([@sec:infinitive-lassen-causative]).
+In this construction the semantics are rather transparently related to the *lassen + Infinitive* permissive diathesis ([@sec:infinitive-lassen-causative]).
 This can be clearly seen when a different dative recipient is used, like *sein Freund* 'his friend' [@next a].
 First apply the *lassen + Infinitiv* causative [@next b] and subsequently replace the recipient with a self-inflicting reflexive pronoun *mir* [@next c].
 The result is semantically the same as the fixed stack above in [@llast b].
 However, structurally there is a crucial difference in the expression of the erstwhile agent *Verkäufer* 'seller', either being an accusative [@next c] or a prepositional phrase [@llast b].

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.